 How can I confirm whether I'm on a secure connection?

 Since this is a beta feature, there might be some rare cases in search over SSL that generate a mixed mode error.
-We're working to prevent such errors, and you can help if you report any errors New window icon through our Help Forum.
+We're working to prevent such errors, and you can help if you report any errors through our Help Forum.